Alexandre Lanfant: Early life and education

+Priesthood

 In 1762, after the suppression of the order in Paris, he served as a priest in Lorraine under the protection of the duke, Stanisław Leszczyński.
 There, in February 1766, he gave a funeral oration upon the death of Louis, Dauphin of France.
 The duke died shortly thereafter and Lanfant stayed at the imperial court in Vienna, serving as preacher to Maria Theresa Habsburg.

 After three years, he returned to Paris.
 The late Dauphin's son, Louis XVI appointed him preacher at the royal court.
 He also served as the king's confessor from 1789 to 1791.
 A renowned orator, greatly devoted to the Sacred Heart, Lanfant encouraged the distribution of a pamphlet calling for forty days of prayer and penance which ended with a solemn prayer of consecration to the Sacred Heart in June 1790.